 Continue →

 Anyone who grew up on The Cat In The Hat and Green Eggs and Ham remembers the illustrations of one Mr. Theodor Geisel, aka Dr. Seuss.
-Trees with elongated trucks or with improbable collections of limbs, stark and scraggily landscapes with oddly balanced rocks and unlikely geometric shapes, buildings with unusual protrusions, awkward angles and with no two windows exactly the same—these were some of the hallmarks of the world Dr. Seuss illustrated in his 60 children’s books.
+Trees with elongated trucks or with improbable collections of limbs.
+Stark and scraggly landscapes with oddly balanced rocks and unlikely geometric shapes.
+Architecture with unusual protrusions and awkward angles where no two windows exactly the same.
+These were some of the hallmarks of the world Dr. Seuss illustrated in his 60 children’s books.

 Here’s a look at some places on Planet Earth—places you can visit on your next vacation—that resemble scenes from a Dr. Seuss illustration.
 So, in the words of the doctor himself . . .